8 days tour

 Day 6: Kyoto

 Today, youโ€™ll head to one of the most photogenic spots in Kyoto โ€“ Fushimi Inari Taisha shrine.
 Famous for the thousands of scarlet torii (square archways) along the path, this shrine is dedicated to Inari โ€“ the god of rice.
-Because foxes do his bidding, there are also plenty of fox statues along the way, ranging from the cute to the creepy.
-Then visit a nearly 300-year-old sake brewery โ€“ the cityโ€™s oldest continuously run brewery.
-Learn about their special sake-brewing techniques and the importance of rice and water to sake before sampling the wares.
+Because foxes do his bidding, there are also plenty of fox statues along the way.
+Then, visit a 300-year-old sake brewery โ€“ the cityโ€™s oldest continuously run brewery.
+Learn about their special sake-brewing techniques and the importance of rice and water before sampling some for yourself.
 The rest of the day is free for you to explore at your own pace.
 If youโ€™re in a contemplative mood, the Path of Philosophy might have what youโ€™re after.
 Stroll beside a stream, beneath the dappled shade of blossoming trees, past the Zen temple Ginkaku-ji, the Temple of the Silver Pavilion and Nanzen-ji Temple.
-You can keep walking south to the Old Town and explore the wooden houses, or perhaps visit Kinkakuhi Temple, immortalised in Yukio Mishimaโ€™s novel โ€˜The Golden Pavilionโ€™.
-Or maybe check out the onsens in the city โ€“ it wonโ€™t be a full experience in Japan without a soak in a public onsen.Accommodation: Hotel
+You can keep walking south to the Old Town and explore the wooden houses, or visit Kinkakuhi Temple, immortalised in Yukio Mishimaโ€™s novel โ€˜The Golden Pavilionโ€™.

 • Day 7 Day 7: Osaka